Charming towns and villages

 The Citadel

-The Citadel of Besançon (Unesco) overlooks the city.
-It is the work of Vauban (1633-1707).
-The first stone was laid in 1668, when the city was in Spanish possession.
-On 10 August 1678, the Treaty of Nijmegen attached the city and its region to the kingdom of France.
-Louis XIV then entrusted Vauban with the task of continuing the construction.
-Today, the Citadel is the symbol of the city and its major tourist attraction.
-The chapel houses a 15-minute multimedia projection on the history of the Citadel and Besançon.
-The site houses three museums: the Museum of Resistance and Deportation, the Comtois Museum and the Museum.
-The latter presents several animal areas.
+The Citadelle de Besançon (Unesco) overlooks the city.
+It was designed by Vauban (1633-1707).
+The first stone was laid in 1668, when the town was in Spanish hands.
+On August 10, 1678, the Treaty of Nijmegen attached the city and its region to the kingdom of France.
+Louis XIV entrusted Vauban with the task of continuing the construction.
+Today, La Citadelle is the city's symbol and a major tourist attraction.
+The chapel houses a 15-minute multimedia projection on the history of the Citadelle and Besançon.
+The site is home to three museums: the Musée de la Résistance et de la Déportation, which reopened after three years of renovation and is now well equipped for visitors, the Musée Comtois and the Muséum.
+The latter features several animal exhibits.
 Cultural events are scheduled throughout the year.
-Good plan: buy your tickets online and you benefit from the reduced rate.
-The Museum of Resistance and Deportation is closed for a complete metamorphosis.
-Reopening planned for September 2022.
+Tip: buy your tickets online and benefit from the reduced rate.

 The castle of Joux